hashicorp/terraform/website/source/docs/providers/aws/r/default_network_acl.html.markdown

 into management.
 We can do this because each VPC created has a Default Network ACL that cannot be destroyed, and is created with a known set of default rules.

-When Terraform first adopts the Default Network ACL, it **immeidately removes all rules in the ACL**.
+When Terraform first adopts the Default Network ACL, it **immediately removes all rules in the ACL**.
 It then proceeds to create any rules specified in the configuration.
-This step is required so that only the rules specificed in the configuration are created.
+This step is required so that only the rules specified in the configuration are created.

 For more information about Network ACLs, see the AWS Documentation on